johanbrook/johanbrook.com/src/posts/2011-05-16-bringing-order-to-css.md

 title: 'Bringing Order to CSS'
 date: '2011-05-16 06:00'
 tags:
     - Compass
     - CSS
     - Framework
     - Guidelines
     - Less
     - Order
     - SCSS
     - Structure
 category: CSS
+slug: bringing-order-to-css
 ---

 **Web sites and applications** are getting more and more complex.
 Everything that aren’t simple web sites or blogs need a couple of views, a cross-browser CSS foundation, and Javascript.
 The development stage is only the first part – how are these code bases maintained, both by you and potentially other people, after the launch?